 Make the Smart Thermostat Switch

 If you’re not familiar with smart thermostats, they appear more and more likely to represent the future of home temperature control.
 While different brands have different precise features and capabilities, they are essentially made to learn homeowners’ temperature preferences and then bring them about in the most efficient manner possible.

 As to why making the switch to a smart thermostat might help to boost the value of your home, we can look to Canada for an indication that this might be the case.
-Way back in 2010, New In Homes wrote about Canadians’ preference for green homes.
+Way back in 2010, for green homes.
 Even at that time — when sustainability was not even close to being as hot a topic as it is now — 72% of Canadians surveyed said they would pay more for a house with environmentally friendly features.

 More recently there are indications that Canadian homeowners have slowly but surely gotten the message.
-In 2018, a CTA report on Canadians’ embrace of emerging technologies revealed the numbers behind the adoption of various modern devices and systems.
+In 2018, of emerging technologies revealed the numbers behind the adoption of various modern devices and systems.
 Within those numbers, the report indicated that Canada saw a 13% spike in smart thermostat ownership in a single year.
 This appears to be an example of Canadian homeowners meeting the demand for greener homes, and indicates how this fairly simple adjustment could boost your own home value.

 Plus, it’s a pretty easy change to make while you’re stuck at home!
 The leading brands in this category make it fairly straightforward to install a smart thermostat on your own.

 Pipes and plumbing don’t always come to mind when you think about general repair.
 However, these are aspects of a home that can almost imperceptibly fall into disrepair over the years, which can in turn hurt the value of your home if and when you have an in-depth assessment.